Our Faculty & Staff

 Mezzo-soprano Frances Pallozzi Wittmann is our vocal instructor.

-George Seror III is our guitar instructor.
+George Seror III is our classical guitar instructor.

 Ellen J. Burns is our Music Librarian.
 When not shelving books or cataloging CDs and scores, Dr. Burns is actively engaged in research and teaching.

 Nicholas Conway was born and raised in Albany, NY.
 He has been teaching Hip Hop Music and Culture, a course he and a colleague devised, since the fall of 2003 at both Trinity College and Yale University.
 He currently DJs at Noche Lounge in Albany and writes hip hop reviews for undergroundhiphop.com.

 Marcus Schlegel is our piano accompanist.

 Bernadette Socha is our Department Secretary.
 Prior to her appointment to the Music Department, Ms. Socha worked in the Bursar's Office at UAlbany.
 She earned a B.A. in Music Theory from UAlbany in 2003 and an A.A.S. in Human Services from Schenectady County Community College in 1992.
 Ms. Socha is also our WEBMASTER.